The Ultimate Guide to Calculating Labor Rates for Service Businesses

 Direct Labor Costs = Hourly Wage + Overtime + Bonuses + Commissions

-• Calculate indirect labor costs: Add up all employee-related expenses that are not tied to a specific job, such as benefits, training, and payroll taxes.
+• Calculate indirect labor costs: Add up all employee-related overhead expenses that are not tied to a specific job, such as benefits, training, and payroll taxes.

 Indirect Labor Costs = Employee Benefits + Training + Payroll Taxes